You may want to keep the umbrella handy this weekend, with the Gold Coast set to cop a drenching.

 ARTICLE CONTINUES AFTER THIS ADVERTISEMENT

-Sunday is expected to be the wettest day for the coast, so if you have plans to head outdoors you may want to reschedule.
+Up to 40 millimetres of rain is expected on both Saturday and Sunday, so if you have plans to head outdoors you may want to reschedule.

 According to the weather bureau, daytime temperatures are also expected to feel a lot cooler than usual.

 “Daytime temperatures significantly below average across much of the state for the next seven days, especially for inland areas, but coastal nights will remain very mild,” Ms Hoff said.

 “In particular, a renewed burst of cool air from the south will drop inland temperatures early to mid next week.”

 A significant east-southeasterly swell has already begun building about southern coast beaches, with Ms Hoff warning the swell is expected to peak around 3m on the weekend.

 “A Hazardous Surf Warning is possible across the weekend, most likely on Sunday,” she said.

 The swell will then begin to ease from Monday.